apache/mesos/docs/authentication.md

 # Authentication

 Authentication permits only trusted entities to interact with a Mesos cluster.
-Authentication is used by Mesos in three ways:
+Authentication can be used by Mesos in three ways:

 1. To require that frameworks be authenticated in order to register with the master.
 2. To require that slaves be authenticated in order to register with the master.
-3. To require that operators be authenticated to use certain [HTTP endpoints](endpoints/index.md), such as `/teardown`.
+3. To require that operators be authenticated to use many [HTTP endpoints](endpoints/index.md).

 Authentication is disabled by default.
 When authentication is enabled, operators can configure Mesos to either use the default authentication module or to use a